segarciat/python-tutorial/05-Variables/Variables.md

 When Python encounters the name `width` in an expression, it will replace it with the value `8`; similarly, when it encounters `height`, it will replace it with the value `15`.
-Notice the use of a single space on both sides of the equal sign when defining a variable.
+Notice the use of a single space on both sides of the equal sign when defining a variable (before an after).
 This is recommended convention to make code more readable.

 As you can see, we can refer to the variables in other places to access their value and to perform computations.
 For example, we defined an `area` variable whose value is the result of multiplying the value of `width` and `height`.
 Similarly, we used the value of `width` and `height` to define a variable called `perimeter`.
 Also, we provided `area` and `perimeter` as arguments when calling the `print()` function.

 If you run the script, you should see: